SixArm/hostinfo-commands/README.md

-# Hostinfo commands for macOS
+# hostinfo commands for macOS

 Commands: